beaverpaw/beaverpaw-firmware/devices/esp32-generic/README.md

 ### 4. Claim Your Device (1 minute)

-- Log into your BeaverPaw account
+- Log into your BeaverPaw account at [https://beaverpaw.com](https://beaverpaw.com)
 - Go to: Dashboard → Devices → Claim Device
 - Scan the QR code on your device (or enter Device ID from serial monitor)
 - Give it a friendly name